bryzaguy/file-browser-interview/README.md

 # File Browser Interview

 This is the API server for the File Browser interview problem.
+Please check `index.html` for the instructions.